 As much as I love eating dinner around the table, I figure that we're all still eating together as a family -- just in a different place.

-How to Make Bruschetta with Tomato, Basil and Gorgonzola
+How to Make Bruschetta with Tomato and Basil

 - 4 tablespoons butter